Maryland's Food: The Tastiest Traditional Maryland Dishes

 Oysters and Clams

 Who doesn't love a good helping of steamed oysters?
-Southern Maryland is not only known for its Maryland blue crabs, it's also known for its never-ending supply of sumptuous oysters and clams.
+Southern Maryland is not only known for its Maryland blue crabs, it's also known for its sumptuous oysters and clams.

 The majority of the restaurants mentioned above in the crab section also sell oysters and clams, so you won't be missing out on these bad boys either.